MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 ## Migrate (rehost or replatform) (50%)

 A typical business will migrate about half of its existing workloads.
 Within these workloads, there are normally three tiers of difficulty.
 About 35% are easy to move.
-The next 10% are more difficult because of they're more complex or more important, and the only last 5% require extra planning to execute.
+The next 10% are more difficult because they're more complex or more important, and only the last 5% require extra planning to execute.

 There are many migration approaches.
-Rehosting ("lift-and-shift") and replatforming ("modernize") are the most common, and what we recommend for cloud adoption.
-It can be difficult to decide which approach to take, so we have guidance on deciding which approach is right for you.
+Rehosting ("lift-and-shift") and replatforming ("modernize") are the most common, and our recommended approaches for cloud adoption.
+But it can be difficult to decide which one meets your needs, so we have guidance on deciding which approach is right for you.
 For more information, see [migrate or modernize?](migrate-or-modernize.md).

 ### First to move (35%)